webarkit/jsartoolkitNFT/README.md

 From 1.6.0 version has **Pthread** experimental feature 🎉 🎉 🎉

-❕❕❕ ATTENTION: this feature is experimental and it is not well tested yet.
+❕❕❕ ATTENTION: this feature is experimental, and it is not well tested yet.
 It is not recommended to use it in production.
 You need to set up a server with COOP and COEP headers to use this feature.
 Read this [Emscripten article](https://emscripten.org/docs/porting/pthreads.html#pthreads-support)
 ## Using the library 💥
 You can use raw.githack.com links: